 What causes us to expand or collapse?
-What resonates (or even spicier, what is the shadow) that so happens to collapse or expand the body?
-Once the qualia is found, this is what is doing the expanding and collapsing.
+Once the qualia/image world is found, this is what is doing the expanding and collapsing.

 Expansion can be thought of as opening and contraction can be thought of as closing.